Emiel Dorst

-Emiel Dorst (25 December 1970) is a Dutch former footballer who played as a midfielder.
+Emiel Dorst (25 December 1970) is a Dutch retired footballer who played as a midfielder.
 After professional football, Dorst worked as a boat carpenter and furniture maker.

 Career

-Dorst was born in Oosterland.
+Dorst was born in Oosterland, Zeeland.
 He started playing at SV Duiveland and at VV Kloetinge, playing in higher leagues, he reached the first team.
 He next played at VV Zierikzee.

 In 1990 Dorst turned professional at VC Vlissingen.
 The next season the financially struggling professional team continued as VCV Zeeland and eventually discontinued.
-Dorst continued in 1992 to NAC Breda where he played in the first and second squad.
+Dorst continued in 1992 to NAC where he played in the first and second squad.
 In 1993 Dorst transferred to Tubantia Borgerhout in Belgium.
-He left this club in 1995 to play for RBC Roosendaal in the Eerste Divisie.
+He left this club in 1995 to play for RBC in the Eerste Divisie.
 Starting December 1999 he played in TOP Oss, also in the Eerste Divisie.

 In 2000, Dorst returned to Kloetinge and in 2006 he made his last transfer to Bruse Boys.